couchbase/cbft/IDEAS.md

 72 If any of the above inputs changes, the Planner needs to be re-awoken and re-run.

-80 The Planner functionally (in a deterministic, mathematically function sense) computes an assignment of partitions (in this case, vbuckets) to PIndexes and then also functionally assigns those PIndexes to cbft instances.
+80 The Planner functionally (in a deterministic, mathematical function sense) computes an assignment of partitions (in this case, vbuckets) to PIndexes and then also functionally assigns those PIndexes to cbft instances.

 90 So, there are N indepedent Planners running across the cbft cluster that independently see something needs to be planned, and assumming